swup/scroll-plugin/readme.md

 # Swup Scroll plugin

-Adds awesome "acceleration based" automatic scrolling into the process of transition.
+Adds awesome "acceleration based" automatic scrolling into the process of page transitions.
 The scrolling behaviour is customizable using options (see below).

 ## Installation